 - ensure the "right" collections rank in the "right" countries

-- collect keywords and priorities separately for each market
+- collect semantics and priorities separately for each market, not "one list for everything"

-Result: you do not just add a country in Shopify, but build a separate organic sales channel for each market.
+Result: you don’t just add a country in Shopify — you build a separate organic sales channel for each market.

-Local SEO If You Have Showrooms or Offline Locations
+Local SEO if You Have a Showroom or Offline Locations

-If you have physical stores, “near me” search results and Google Business Profile can generate very warm leads.
+If you have physical stores, local search results and Google Business Profile can generate very warm leads.

-- location pages on the website (city, address, hours, delivery or pickup)
+- location pages on the website (city, address, hours, delivery/pickup)

-- linking local pages with relevant collections and products
+- linking local pages to relevant collections and products

 - clicks and impressions for collections and products